CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 My Verdict

-Edge 1040 also has more features, like crash detection, Real-Time stamina, Power guide, etc. It has more accurate and faster route calculation and is compatible with Shimano Di2.
+Edge 1040 also has more features, like crash detection, Real-Time stamina, Power guide, etc. It calculates routes faster and more accurately and is compatible with Shimano Di2.
+On the other hand, it is more expensive.
+Despite the price, Edge 1040 (Solar) is better.
+But, in the end, it boils down to your riding style and needs.

 Do you have experience with any of these bike computers?
 Eventually, which one do you like more you choose?
 Let me know in the comments.